swiss-territorial-data-lab/proj-rooftops/README.md

-    # Delimitation of the free areas on rooftops
+# Detection of free and occupied surfaces on rooftops

 Goal: Determine the space available on rooftops by detecting objects.
 Production of a binary (free/occupied) vector layer.